 Between the beginning colostrum, to the almost endless supply of the most perfect milk on this earth for your baby, you have absolutely nothing to lose, yet so much to gain, by at least trying to breastfeed your precious newborn.

-Understanding From Family and Friends
+Understanding From Family and Friends is Needed

-Most Helpful For Successful Breastfeeding
+Helpful Support For Successful Breastfeeding

 Women who have nursed their babies beyond the first month understand how very challenging those first weeks can be.
 It certainly can try your patience, especially if you don't have a good support system.

 It is very helpful to have a few close friends and, or family members who have had a successful breastfeeding experience with their own baby.
 Then when those little problems do arise, they will be able to encourage you, rather than trying to persuade you that breastfeeding is more trouble than bottle feeding.

 While breastfeeding is quite natural, for some new moms it doesn't come naturally.
 Expect that you will need some guidance.
 This is perfectly normal.